Improving the Solution of Indefinite Quadratic Programs and Linear Programs with Complementarity Constraints by a Progressive MIP Method: The MILP formulations

-Since (\ref{eq:partial MILP}), or equivalently (\ref{eq:partial LPCC}), is at the core of the computational method (to be proposed) for solving (\ref{eq:LPCC}), it would be of interest to understand the fundamental role of these partial formulations relative to (\ref{eq:LPCC}).
-This role is presented in the following result which characterizes the local optimality of a feasible triple $\mathbf{\bar{v}}$ to the LPCC (\ref{eq:LPCC}) in terms of a fixed-point property with respect to the associated partial-LPCC (\ref{eq:partial LPCC}) at $\mathbf{\bar{v}}$.
+Since these two reduced problems at the core of the computational method (to be proposed) for solving (\ref{eq:LPCC}), it would be of interest to understand their role relative to the original LPCC (\ref{eq:LPCC}).
+This role is presented in the following result which characterizes the local optimality of a feasible triple $\mathbf{\bar{v}}$ to the LPCC (\ref{eq:LPCC}) in terms of a fixed-point property with respect to the associated reduced-LPCC (\ref{eq:partial LPCC}) at $\mathbf{\bar{v}}$.